-The main path of having many deadly diseases and medical complications is due to a poor lifestyle leading to body weight problems such as being overweight and having obesity, then developing diabetes, hypertension, and hyperlipidemia.
-As a result, a variety of metabolic disorder-induced complications such as heart issues, stroke, kidney problems, even cancers and Alzheimer's can occur, and finally leading to death or shortening a person's lifespan/longevity.
-This article particularly focuses on investigating the risk % of having CVD or stroke (CVD) versus body weight (m1), glucose (m2), and the average value of blood pressure (m3) and blood lipids (m4).
+The main path to having many deadly diseases and medical complications is due to a poor lifestyle leading to body weight problems such as being overweight and having obesity, then developing diabetes, hypertension, and hyperlipidemia.
+As a result, a variety of metabolic disorder-induced complications such as heart issues, stroke, kidney problems, and even cancers and Alzheimer's can occur, finally leading to death or shortening a person's lifespan/longevity.
+This article mainly focuses on investigating the risk % of having CVD or stroke (CVD) versus body weight (m1), glucose (m2), and the average value of blood pressure (m3) and blood lipids (m4).
 Obesity and diabetes are two of the strongest influential diseases which would develop into many different deadly complications, particularly CVD or stroke when they are combined with the conditions of hypertension and hyperlipidemia.
-It should be noted that m1,m2, m3, and m4 values have already been normalized based on each individual healthy/unhealthy dividing line value.
+It should be noted that m1,m2, m3, and m4 values have already been normalized based on each healthy/unhealthy dividing line value.

-This article's data preparation and data processing work is 100% dependent on the author's recently developed and enhanced VGT software tool which has reduced his data work time from 5-6 hours to less than 1 minute.
-Therefore, he can spend this saved time on results investigation and biophysical phenomenon interpretation.
+This article's data preparation and data processing work is 100% dependent on the author's recently developed VGT software tool on his iPhone which has reduced his data processing work time from 5-6 hours to less than 1 minute.
+Therefore, he can spend this saved amount of time on a deeper investigation of research findings and interpretation of biophysical phenomena.

-The specific program enhancements for this particular study have included the following 4 newly defined variables for fast Fourier transformed (FFT) frequency-domain (FD) analysis results:
+The specific program enhancements for this study have included the following 4 newly defined variables for fast Fourier transformed (FFT) frequency-domain (FD) analysis results:

-- (1) strain stress (stress = strain rate normalized viscosity) - (2) strain normalized viscosity change rate - (3) strain squared normalized viscosity change rate - (4) normalized viscosity change rate derived somewhat unsatisfactory results or results he could not interpret properly.
-Therefore, the author has decided to stop using his developed FD Models 2, 3, and 4, and return to using the following three original energy models.
+- (1) strain stress (stress = strain rate normalized viscosity) - (2) strain normalized viscosity change rate - (3) strain squared normalized viscosity change rate - (4) normalized viscosity change rate

-However, after examining the energy results using FD Models 2, 3, and 4 in 24 studies, the author has discovered that about 5 studies (about 20% of his total examined results thus far) have
+However, after examining the energy results using FD Models 2, 3, and 4 in a total of 25 separate studies, he has discovered that about 5 studies (~20% of his total examined results thus far) have derived some sort of unsatisfactory results or results he could not interpret properly.
+Therefore, he has decided to discontinue the utilization of his developed FD variables 2, 3, and 4, and return to the following three original energy models.

-The first time-domain (TD) model using a rudimentary physics definition of energy is proportional to the squared wave amplitude.
-The second space-domain (SD) model utilizes the strain-stress curve's hysteresis loop area of viscoelastic and viscoplastic engineering material behaviors.
-The third FD model uses the author-defined variable of strain multiplying with stress (i.e. strain change rate multiplying with normalized viscosity) and FFT operation of wave theory in physics.
+The first time-domain (TD) model using a rudimentary physics definition of energy associated with a wave is directly proportional to the square of wave amplitude.
+The second space-domain (SD) model utilizes the hysteresis loop area of the time-dependent strain-stress curve with viscoelastic and viscoplastic engineering material behaviors.
+The third FD model uses his defined new variable of strain multiplying with stress (stress is the strain change rate multiplying with the normalized viscosity) and the fast Fourier transform (FFT) operation of wave theory in physics.

-In conclusion, there are two case studies in this research article regarding the output symptom of CVD risk versus three input causes of m1, m2, and the average value of m3 and m4.
-In addition, there are a few summarized findings regarding energies:
+In conclusion, there are two case studies of 6 years each (paper No. 745) which is followed by a combined case study of a total of 12 years in this research article regarding the output symptom of CVD risk versus three input causes of m1, m2, and the average value of m3 and m4.
+The major difference that exists between these 2 cases of two 6 years versus one 12 years is that the stress value of Y2016 in two 6-year cases has been initialized to "zero".

+In summary, there are 7 noticeable findings regarding these energy studies: